-Hourly wage (HRWG31X, HRWG42X, HRWG53X)
+Hourly Wage (HRWG31X, HRWG42X, HRWG53X)

-Hourly wage was asked of all persons who reported a current main job that was not self-employment (SELFCM).
-An hourly wage was imputed using a weighted sequential hot-deck procedure for those identified as having a current main job who were not self-employed and who did not know their wage or refused to report a wage.
+Hourly wage was asked of all persons who reported a current main job that was not selfemployment (SELFCM).
+An hourly wage was imputed using a weighted sequential hotdeck procedure for those identified as having a current main job who were not selfemployed and who did not know their wage or refused to report a wage.
 Hourly wage for persons for whom employment status was not known was coded as "Not Ascertained" (-9).
 Additionally, wages were imputed for wage earners reporting a wage range and not a specific value.
 For each of these persons, a value was imputed from other persons on the file who did report a specific value that fell within the reported range.
 The variables HRWGIM31, HRWGIM42, and HRWGIM53 identify persons whose wages were imputed.
 Note that wages were imputed only for persons with a positive person and/or positive family weight.

 For reasons of confidentiality, the hourly wage variable was top-coded.
-A value of -10 indicates that the hourly wage was greater than or equal to \$62.50.
+A value of -10 indicates that the hourly wage was greater than or equal to \$61.98.
 The hourly wage variables on this file (HRWG31X, HRWG42X, HRWG53X) should be considered along with their accompanying variables - HRHOW31, HRHOW42, and HRHOW53 - which indicate how the respective round hourly wage was constructed.
 Hourly wage could be derived, as applicable, from a large number of source variables.
-In the simplest case, hourly wage was reported directly by the respondent.
-For other persons, construction of the hourly wage was based upon salary, the time period on which the salary was based, and the number of hours worked per time period.
+In the simplest case, hourly wage was based upon salary, the time period on which the salary was based, and the number of hours worked per time period.
 If the number of hours worked per time period was not available, a value of 40 hours per week was assumed, as identified in the HRHOW variable.

+Health Insurance (HELD31X-CHOIC53)

-Health Insurance (HELD31X, HELD42X, HELD53X, OFFER31X, OFFER42X, OFFER53X, CHOIC31, CHOIC42, CHOIC53, DISVW31X, DISVW42X, DISVW53X) There are several employment-related, health insurance measures included in this release: health insurance held at a current main job (HELD31X, HELD42X, HELD53X), health insurance offered through a current main job (OFFER31X, OFFER42X, OFFER53X), and a choice of health plans available through the current main job (CHOIC31, CHOIC42, CHOIC53).
+There are several employment-related health insurance measures included in this release: health insurance held at a current main job (HELD31X, HELD42X, HELD53X), health insurance offered through a current main job (OFFER31X, OFFER42X, OFFER53X), and a choice of health plans available through the current main job (CHOIC31, CHOIC42, CHOIC53).
 The HELD and OFFER variables were logically edited using health insurance information.

 Several persons indicated that they held health insurance through a current main job in the employment section and then denied this coverage later in the interview in the health insurance section.
 Employment section health insurance HELD variables were edited for consistency to match the health insurance measures obtained in the health insurance section.
 To allow for easy identification of these individuals, round-specific flag variables were constructed (DISVW31X, DISVW42X, DISVW53X).

 Responses in the employment section for health insurance held were recoded to be consistent with the variables in the health insurance section of the survey.
 Due to questionnaire skip patterns, the responses to health insurance offered were affected by editing the HELD variable.
 For example, if a person responded that health insurance was held from a current main job, the question relating to whether health insurance was offered was skipped.
-For persons who responded in the employment section that they held health insurance coverage and then disavowed the coverage in the health insurance section, we could not ascertain whether they were offered a policy.
+For persons who responded in the employment section that they held health insurance coverage and then disavowed the coverage in the health insurance section, it could not be ascertained whether they were offered a policy.
 These individuals are coded as -9 for the OFFER variables.